Rebeccauan/kind-lm-experiment/README.md

 Combined with real-world observations of children’s behavior, I found that children’s speech is not limited to conversational context.
 They often utter words unrelated to the current dialogue because they see something, hear a sound, feel hungry, sleepy, or experience other physical or attentional changes.
 These seemingly illogical jumps actually have clear triggers.

-Based on the experiment results, analysis of the unprocessed corpus, and real observations of children’s language behavior, I conclude that a decoder-only model cannot capture the logic, motivation, and authenticity of children’s language.
+Based on the experiment results, analysis of the unprocessed corpus, and real observations of children’s language behavior, I conclude that a decoder-only model cannot fully capture the logic, motivation, and authenticity of children’s language.

 Current mainstream LLMs only take previous text as their single input source and ignore the internal and external triggers behind children’s utterances.
 In reality, children’s language generation relies on at least three types of input: linguistic input from parents, external sensory input (vision, hearing, etc.), and internal physical and attentional states.
 Parental speech is only one source.

-From this, I plan to explore a multi-Encoder + single-Decoder architecture from an embodied cognition perspective, to better model how children actually produce language:
+To pursue a more plausible and cognitively consistent model of child language, a multi-Encoder + single-Decoder architecture inspired by embodied cognition could be a promising direction for future work.
+Such a design may include:

-1. Parent Encoder: processes conversational context between parent and child, capturing dialogue intent and topic.
+1. A Parent Encoder that processes conversational context and captures dialogue intent.

-2. Sensory Encoder: encodes external sensory signals (visual, auditory) and internal physical states such as hunger or sleepiness, converting non-linguistic signals into usable representations.
+2. A Sensory Encoder that represents external perceptual signals and internal physical states.

-3. Attention / Memory Encoder: models the child’s attention focus and short-term memory, ensuring that shifts in speech have reasonable triggers.
+3. An Attention / Memory Encoder that models attention shifts and short-term memory.

-4. Child Decoder: fuses information from all three encoders to generate meaningful, logical, and developmentally appropriate language, rather than mindless text continuation.
+4. A Child Decoder that fuses these representations to generate more natural, motivated, and developmentally appropriate language, rather than mindless text continuation.

 ## References
 Demetras, M. (1989b).
 Working parents conversational responses to their two-year-old sons.
 Working paper.
 University of Arizona.